 California is a world leader in energy storage with the largest fleet of batteries that store energy for the electricity grid.
 Energy storage is an important tool to support grid reliability and complement the state’s abundant renewable energy resources.
 These technologies capture energy generated during non-peak times to be dispatched at the end of the day and into the evening as the sun sets and solar resources go offline, reducing dependence on fossil fuel generation to meet peak loads.

-This dashboard presents statewide data for residential, commercial and utility-scale installations.
+This dashboard presents statewide data for residential, commercial and utility-scale installations as of September 11, 2024.

 Dashboard is best viewed from a computer.
 Visit Tableau for the full page layout of dashboard or download data.